ibm-cloud-docs/containers/vpc_lbaas.md

 |Types of load balancers|Public and private|Public|
 {: caption="Load balancing options for VPC clusters"}

 `*` To preserve the source IP address for an Application Load Balancer for VPC, the `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "proxy-protocol"` annotation must be specified when the VPC application load balancer is initially created.
-This annotation is supported for VPC Gen 2 clusters that run Kubernetes version 1.18 and later only.
+This annotation is supported for VPC Gen 2 clusters that run Kubernetes version 1.18 or later only.

 ### Network Load Balancer for VPC
 {: #nlb_vpc}

-In VPC Gen 2 clusters that run Kubernetes version 1.19 and later, set up a layer-4 [Network Load Balancer for VPC](/docs/vpc?topic=vpc-network-load-balancers) in each zone of your cluster to serve as the external entry point for incoming requests to an app.
+In VPC Gen 2 clusters that run Kubernetes version 1.19 or later, set up a layer-4 [Network Load Balancer for VPC](/docs/vpc?topic=vpc-network-load-balancers) in each zone of your cluster to serve as the external entry point for incoming requests to an app.
 {: shortdesc}

 VPC network load balancers provide several advantages, such as providing higher throughput and better performance by utilizing direct server return (DSR).
 With DSR, the worker node can send app response packets directly to the client IP address and skip the network load balancer, decreasing the amount of traffic that the network load balancer must handle.
 Additionally, the network load balancer supports source IP address preservation on all client requests by default.